geoips package#

 str

-- geoips.create_plugin_registries.add_yaml_plugin(filepath, relpath, package, plugins)[source]#
+- geoips.create_plugin_registries.add_yaml_plugin(filepath, relpath, package, plugins, namespace)[source]#

 Add the yaml plugin associated with the filepaths and package to plugins.